 Even the most rules-illiterate golfer knows about the ban on the anchored putting stroke that goes into effect Jan.
 1, 2016.
 That’s what happens when officials with the USGA and R&A embark (wisely) on a 2½-year publicity blitz to make sure no one can accuse them of trying to slip by one of the most controversial rules revisions in recent memory.

-As it turns out, however, that's not the only notable change that golfers will see when the newest edition of the Rules of Golf becomes dogma for the next four years starting New Year’s Day.
+As it turns out, however, that's not the only notable change golfers will see when the newest edition of the Rules of Golf becomes dogma for the next four years starting New Year’s Day.
 On Monday, the USGA and R&A jointly announced three other “significant” changes for the pending quadrennial, each the result of months (if not years) of healthy dialogue between the two governing bodies.

-Long story short: the two groups aren’t always the cold-blooded, unbending sticks-in-the-mud we like to make them out to be on the rules.
+Long story short: The two groups aren’t always the cold-blooded, unbending sticks-in-the-mud we like to make them out to be on the rules.
 While taking something away from average golfers with the anchoring ban, the other three changes show those in charge are willing to be a tad bit less stodgy with how they view some of the rules.

 Here is the layman’s interpretation of each change.

-Withdrawl of Rule on Ball Moving After Address (Rule 18-2b)
+Withdrawal of Rule on Ball Moving After Address (Rule 18-2b)

 Limited Exception to Disqualification Penalty for Submission of Incorrect Score Card (Rule 6-6d)